Coulomb interaction, phonons, and superconductivity in twisted bilayer graphene: The model

 In the following, we analyze how the screened Coulomb interaction induces pairing in TBG.
 The calculation is based on the Kohn-Luttinger formalism\cite{KL_prl65} for the study of anisotropic superconductivity via repulsive interactions.
 The screening includes electron-hole pairs\cite{Petal19}, plasmons\cite{LL19}, and phonons (note that acoustic phonons overlap with the electron-hole continuum in TBG).
 Our results show that the repulsive Coulomb interaction, screened by plasmons and electron-hole pairs only, leads to anisotropic superconductivity, although with critical temperatures of order $T_c \sim 10^{-3} - 10^{-2}$K. The inclusion of phonons in the screening function substantially enhances the critical temperature, to $T_c \sim 1 - 10$ K.

-\section{The model.}
+\section{The model}

-\subsection{Electronic structure and electron-electron interactions.}
+\subsection{Electronic structure and electron-electron interactions}

 The long range Coulomb interaction, projected onto the central bands of TBG, is described by an energy scale in the range of 20-100 meV.
 As a result, this interaction modifies significantly the shape and width of the bands of TBG near the first magic angle.
 The Hartree potential widens the bands, as it shifts the energies at the $K$ and $M$ points of the moiré Brillouin zone (BZ) with respect to those at the $\Gamma$ point\cite{Guinea_pnas18,cea_prb19,RAM19,CB20,GVLML20}.
-The inclusion of the exchange term in a full Hartree-Fock calculation leads to broken symmetry phases, with valley and/or spin polarization\cite{XM20,CG20}, among other possible phases (see also \cite{LZCY18,ZJWZ20,Betal20,LD21,LKYV21}).
-In the following calculations, we consider the Hartree potential, which accounts for most of the change in bandwidth in TBG.
-We do not include the non local exchange potential, because of its numerical complexity\cite{CG20}.
-The analysis considers Cooper pairs formed in two valleys which are related by time reversal symmetry.
-It can be extended to spin polarized phases, provided that they are metallic, and where the main band distortions are due to the Hartree potential.
+The inclusion of the exchange term in a full Hartree-Fock calculation leads to broken symmetry phases, with valley and/or spin polarization\cite{XM20,CG20,ZJVZ20,LKYV21}, among other possible phases (see also \cite{LZCY18,ZJWZ20,Betal20,LD21,LKYV21}).